Honda Civic Insurance Rates

 Insurance Price Range by Risk and Coverage

-Using a middle-aged driver as an example, insurance rates for a Honda Civic go from as low as $518 for just liability coverage to a high of $3,316 for a driver who requires high-risk insurance.
+For the normal driver, insurance rates for a Honda Civic go from the low end price of $518 for just liability coverage to a high rate of $3,316 for high-risk insurance.

 Insurance Price Range by Location

-Where you live can make a big difference on car insurance rates.
-More rural locations are statistically proven to have a lower frequency of collision claims than densely populated cities.
+Where you live can have significant affects on auto insurance rates.
+Rural areas are statistically proven to have lower incidents of collision claims than congested cities.

 Use the form below to get customized rates for your location.